 Labioplasty surgery aims to address excess skin of the “labia minora” (inner vaginal lips) to result in a neater appearance of the vagina.

 The excess skin may result from inadequate skin of the “labia majora” (outer vaginal lips) or follow pregnancy.
-The surgery can be corrective to address unsightliness, skin irritation, infections and difficulties with hygiene.
+The labia majora or labia minora reduction surgery can be corrective to address unsightliness, skin irritation, infections and difficulties with hygiene.

-The aim of such consultation is to ascertain patient expectations, identify issues of concern in regard to appearance, self-esteem and intimacy, limitations of lifestyle such as horse and bicycle riding in addition to problems with recurrent infections and skin irritation.
-During the consultation, your Surgeon will identify potential limitations to achieving those expectations including the extent of labia minora skin excess and adequacy of the labia majora skin.
-Your Surgeon will discuss these issues with you during the consultation.
+In an initial consultation at our clinic, we’ll ascertain patient expectations, identify issues of concern in regards to appearance, self-esteem and intimacy, and look at any limitations of lifestyle such as horse and bicycle riding in addition to problems with recurrent infections and skin irritation.
+During the consultation, your surgeon will identify potential limitations to achieving those expectations including the extent of labia minora skin excess and adequacy of the labia majora skin.
+Your surgeon will discuss these issues with you during your consultation for labiaplasty in Melbourne.

-The wounds are repaired with dissolving stitches and at the completion of surgery a urinary catheter is inserted temporarily to minimize the risk of urinary retention.
+The wounds are repaired with dissolving stitches and at the completion of surgery, a urinary catheter is inserted temporarily to minimise the risk of urinary retention.

-Protective pads are worn for approximately five days.
-Preventative medication will be recommended to you to minimize the risk of vaginal thrush which can develop after the routine use of antibiotic therapy and can affect wound healing after labioplasty surgery.
+Protective pads are worn for approximately five days after the labia reduction surgery.
+Preventative medication will be recommended to you to minimise the risk of vaginal thrush which can develop after the routine use of antibiotic therapy and can affect wound healing after labioplasty surgery.

-Our doctors will explain the details of your surgery and all of the information about the procedure you have selected.
+Our doctors will explain the details of your labia minora or labia majora reduction surgery in Melbourne, providing all of the information about the procedure you have selected.

 You will also have an opportunity to review before and after photographs of their patients’ results in their areas of expertise.

-Your Surgeon will provide general information on treatments, hospital costs and incidental fees.
-Pre and post-operative information and a written quote will be provided to you in your consultation.
+Your surgeon will provide general information on treatments, hospital costs and incidental fees.
+Pre and post-operative information and a written quote will be provided to you in your labioplasty surgery consultation.